Case study Icam

 Jean-Pierre Pauwels – partnership coordinator at Icam Ouest

-“ For my part, I would like to thank Axelor for its accessibility and for having made the necessary adjustments to ensure that the course ran smoothly.
-In the future, I intend to share this experience with our national management, as it will be interesting to extend this program to all our campuses. ”
+“ As for me, I would like to thank Axelor for its availability and for making the necessary adjustments to ensure that the course ran smoothly.
+In the future, I intend to report this experience to our national management, as it would be interesting to extend it to all our campuses. ”

 Pierrick Léger – teacher